hexil-org/hexer/docs/hexil_action_notation.md

 Each notation has a standard order.

-## Unordered tuple notation

-Given some notation N, the unordered tuple of N is a notation for a set of two or more values in the denotation of N.

-An unordered tuple MUST start with an open parenthesis and end with a closing parenthesis.

-The elements of an unordered tuple MUST be separated with the `+` symbol.

-The elements of an unordered tuple SHOULD appear in the standard order, from left to right.

-## Ordered tuple notation

-Given some notation N, the ordered tuple of N is a notation for a sequence of two or more values in the denotation of N.

-An ordered tuple MUST start with an open parenthesis and end with a closing parenthesis.

-The elements of an unordered tuple MUST be separated with the `,` symbol.

 ## Maybe notation

 Given some notation N, the maybe notation of N is a notation for either N or